 You must also include the NPS project number, which is provided on the credit certificate you received from the State Historic Preservation Office of the Minnesota Historical Society when the project was completed and placed into service.

-Enter the partner's share, if any, of the Employer Transit Pass Credit that is passed through to the partners.
+Enter the shareholder's pro rata share of the Employer Transit Pass Credit that is passed through to the shareholders.